gruntwork-io/cloud-nuke/README.md

 - Deleting all DynamoDB tables in an AWS account
 - Deleting all CloudWatch Dashboards in an AWS account
 - Deleting all OpenSearch Domains in an AWS account
+- Deleting all Customer managed keys from Key Management Service in an AWS account

 ### BEWARE!